davidtema/testonomica_widget/README.md

 Changelog
 ---

+### 1.0.4

+- Keeps the contents of the main div on the screen until the iframe loaded.

+### 1.0.3

+- Allow load with no token for free tests.

 ### 1.0.2

 - Added parameters **data-init**, **data-show-result-after-load**.
 - Added event subscription **finish**.

-### 1.0.3
-- Allow load with no token for free tests.

 ---